simoncblyth/opticks/notes/issues/tboolean-proxy-scan.rst

 Currently random mis-alignment judgement is based entirely on seqhis history of photons.
 Extending to also do a umatch, eg by recording a random at the tail and storing into p.weight slot.

+* Actually used p.flags.y to avoid tripping ox deviation errors weights

 Objective: